 Majestic Meteora is the most beautiful part of Greece.
 An awe-inspiring UNESCO Heritage Site area, filled with incredible rock formations and centuries old monasteries.
 Check out some stunning landscape and monasteries in these Meteora photos, and discover how easy it is to explore this unique Greek treasure.

 Majestic Meteora – Monasteries and Landscapes

-Although I had visited Meteora once before, I was recently invited by Meteora Thrones to visit Meteora along with other friends from Travel Bloggers Greece.
 During our weekend trip, we would get to experience three tours.
-The photos for this article were taken during the morning tour.
+The Meteora photos for this article were taken during the morning tour.
 It goes without saying that all views are my own – You should know by now I don't BS people!

 Morning Half-Day Meteora Tour